Welcome to Utah’s Mighty 5 Tour

 Arches National Park

 At Arches, you’ll begin your journey with excellent views of the towering Three Penguins, Three Gossips, and Courthouse Towers.
 These immense rock formations welcome visitors to the one-of-a-kind scenery they can expect to find in this park.
 As you continue across the scorched landscape, you’ll hear about the Ute and Paiute tribes who called this place home.
-After seeing the impossibly-suspended Balanced Rock, you’ll get your first glimpse at the formations for which the park is named.
+After seeing the impossibly-suspended Balanced Rock, you’ll first glimpse the formations for which the park is named.
 First up: Windows Arches and Double Arch (featured in Indiana Jones!), followed by the much-photographed Delicate Arch, which stands proudly without any form of support.

 Bryce Canyon National Park